jeffpk62/speech-to-text-icp/custom-upgrade.md

 When a new base model is first released, existing custom models are based on the older version of the base model.
 Until a custom model is upgraded, all operations on that custom model, such as adding data to or training the model, affect the existing version of the model.
 Similarly, all recognition requests that specify the custom model use the existing version of the model.

 Upgrading results in two versions of a custom model, one based on the older version of the base model and one based on the latest version of the base model.
 Once a custom model is upgraded, all operations on that custom model affect the newer, upgraded version of the model.
 It is no longer possible to add data to or to train the older version of the model.
 Moreover, you cannot undo an upgrade operation.

+When you upgrade either type of custom model, you do not need to upgrade its individual resources.
+For a custom language model, the service automatically upgrades any corpora, grammars, and words that are defined for the model.
+Likewise, when you upgrade a custom acoustic model, the service automatically upgrades its audio resources.

 By default, the service uses the latest version of the custom model for recognition requests.
 However, you can continue to use the older version of a custom model for speech recognition.
 For more information, see [Making recognition requests with upgraded custom models](#upgradeRecognition).